Climate Summary for Florida - June 2013

 Table 1: June average temperatures and departures from normal (°F) for selected cities.

 Rainfall totals varied across the state in June.
 Rainfall totals across the state varied in June (Table 2).
 Portions of the Big Bend, northeast and south Florida recorded below normal rainfall (between 1 to 4 inches), while the western Panhandle and the western peninsula reported up to 8 inches above normal precipitation (Figure 1).
 Tropical Storm Andrea made landfall near Steinhatchee on June 6th and brought widespread heavy rain to portions to the Nature Coast.
 Due to the fast movement of the system, most of the area was spared from flooding, though minor flooding was reported along Tampa’s Bayshore Boulevard.
 The rest of the precipitation during the month was characterized by typical summertime rainfall, with some of the stronger localized thunderstorms producing record-breaking rainfall (Table 3).

 Table 2: June precipitation totals and departures from normal (inches) for selected cities.

-Table 3: Daily rainfall records (inches) tied or broken during June (compiled from NOAA, NWS).
+Table 3: Select daily rainfall records (inches) broken during June (compiled from NOAA, NWS).

 Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for June is given in the figure below (courtesy of NOAA, NWS).

-Appendix: Daily maximum temperature records (° F) tied or broken during June.
-(Compiled from NOAA, NWS)
+Appendix 2: Select daily maximum and minimum temperature records (° F) tied or broken during June (compiled from NOAA, NWS).